srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Train the Network

-The nextwork is trained by looping through all 60,000 images and letting the network *predict* each image's digit.
+The network is trained by looping through all 60,000 images and letting the network *classify* each image's digit.
-Its prediction is then compared with the correct answer (given in the label file) and cell weights are adjusted according to the difference between the two (the *error*).
+Its classification is then compared with the correct answer (given in the label file) and cell weights are adjusted according to the difference between the two (the *error*).

 The training algorithm looks like this:

 ```
-(1) Load a MNIST image and its corresponding label from the database
+1. Load a MNIST image and its corresponding label from the database

-(2) Define the target output vector for this specific label
+2. Define the target output vector for this specific label

-(3) Loop through all 10 cells in the layer and:
+3. Loop through all 10 cells in the layer and:
-    (a) Set the cell's inputs according to the MNIST image pixels
+   1. Set the cell's inputs according to the MNIST image pixels
-    (b) Calculate the cell's output by summing all weighted inputs
+   2. Calculate the cell's output by summing all weighted inputs
-    (c) Calculate the difference between actual and desired output
+   3. Calculate the difference between actual and desired output
-    (c) Update the cell's weights based on this difference (the error)
+   4. Update the cell's weights based on this difference (the error)

-(4) Get the layer's prediction using the index of the highest output
+4. Get the layer's classification using the index of the highest output

-(5) Define the network's success rate by comparing prediction and label
+5. Define the network's success rate by comparing classification and label

-(6) Go to (1) for processing the next image
+6. Go to (1) for processing the next image
 ```

 Now, let's go though the code for each of the steps above: